 Suggested Materials: grooved wheels (spools or bobbins, yarn or string, cardboard, chopsticks, straws, stir sticks, bottle caps, lids, bottle caps, glue sticks, hot glue/glue gun, tape, paper clips, metal fasteners, cylindrical-shaped objects all of the same size, wooden stir sticks, elastic bands, scrap paper, strong scissors, cardboard rolls (paper towel rolls), binders, boxes, something to roll up and down the ramp (eg. a toy car), marshmallows, toothpicks and any other recycled materials you can find!

-- the Alberta Program of Studies Grade 4 Science (Wheels and Levers and Building Devices That Move)
+- Alberta Program of Studies Grade 4 Science (Wheels and Levers and Building Devices That Move)

-This product supports science concepts from these provinces and territories:
+This resource supports science concepts from these provinces and territories:

 - Saskatchewan: FM5.1 Analyze the effects of...mechanical forces...
 Grade 4